shynaitady/Snake-Game/README.md

 #  Design patterns that are implemented in code:

 ## Singleton Pattern:
 The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.
-This pattern is implemented in your Leaderboard class:
+This pattern is implemented in the Leaderboard class:
 ``` ruby
 class Leaderboard(metaclass=Singleton):
     def __init__(self):